Have you seen a Tamsi or Olive-backed Sunbird?

-Tamsi is a small skittish bird that has a very distinct long, thin beak which it uses to sip nectar from flowers.
-It’s back is a uniform olive color while its body is yellow.
+Tamsi is a small skittish bird that has a very distinct long, thin beak that it uses to sip nectar from flowers.
+Its back is a uniform olive color while its body is yellow.
 The male Olive-backed Sunbird has a beautiful metallic purple throat which differentiates it from the female.
-They can be seen fluttering around flowering plants such as heliconias and gumamelas, calling “swit-swit-swit.” (ebonph)
+They can be seen fluttering around flowering plants such as heliconias and gumamela, calling “swit-swit-swit.” (ebonph)

-The Olive-Backed Sunbird is a species of sunbird common across China, Philippines, Malaysia
+The Olive-Backed Sunbird is a species of sunbird common across China, the Philippines, Malaysia, and Australia.(philippinebirdblog)

-The males have a diagnostic blue throat and breast, feature missing in the females.
+The males have a diagnostic blue throat and breast, a feature missing in the females.

 They have high-pitched chirps, chatters cheep, cheep, wheet.

-Olive-Backed Sunbirds mates between the months of April and August.
+Olive-Backed Sunbirds mate between the months of April and August.

-The birds have adapted well to humans and sometimes build their flask-shaped nest in human dwellings and usually lays 1-2 greenish-blue eggs which takes a week to hatch.
+The birds have adapted well to humans and sometimes build their flask-shaped nest in human dwellings and usually lay 1-2 greenish-blue eggs which take a week to hatch.

-Both male and female takes care of the young which leaves the nest about two to three weeks later.
+Both males and females take care of the young which leave the nest about two to three weeks later.